tgirke/GEN242-2018/pages/mydoc/mydoc_tutorial_02.md

 Once you are in Nvim, there are three main modes: normal, insert and command mode.
 The most important commands for switching between the three modes are:

 * `i`: The `i` key brings you from the normal mode to the insert mode.
-The latter is usded for typing.
+The latter is used for typing.
 * `Esc`: The `Esc` key brings you from the insert mode back to the normal mode.
 * `:`: The `:` key starts the command mode at the bottom of the screen.